-"Full Throttle" - Luke 14:25-33 - Sept 5/10
+"Discipleship: Cost or Investment?" - Luke 14:25-33 - Sept 4/16

-This reading from Luke's gospel is another of those "challenging" passages, isn't it?
-These images from Jesus are hard to hear and difficult to understand.
-Oh, at first the messages seem simple enough, offering a call to passionate, emotional discipleship, and many use it - or misuse it in exactly that way.
-This collection of brief sayings brings to mind images of people struggling in public processions to carry huge crosses, hoping both to emulate Jesus and to be true to this gospel passage.
-Other images come to mind of people hanging themselves with meat hooks through their skin in order to symbolically "carry the cross."
-Generations of monks have hung their self-inflicted isolation on this and similar passages, turning away from family and real life.
-Sadly enough even today there are untold thousands who make sure that everyone around them knows just what crosses they have to bear - and surprisingly some of those crosses are even related to their faith!
+Well, where to begin?
+Here we have in this reading from Luke's gospel another one of those really challenging passages.
+The challenge arises because the images from Jesus presented here are pretty hard to hear and even difficult to understand.
+At first the basic message seems simple enough, raising the issue of an impossibly difficult discipleship, and many misconstrue the call in exactly that way.
+We think of people in public processions straining under the burden of huge and heavy crosses, hoping both to emulate Jesus and to be true to this gospel passage.
+Other gruesome images come to mind of people hanging themselves on meat hooks poked through their skin in order to symbolically "carry the cross."
+In past times generations of monks have hung their self-inflicted isolation on this and similar passages, turning away from family and real life.
+In our society today there are untold thousands who make sure that everyone around them knows just what crosses they have to bear - even if none of those crosses have anything to do with faith!

-However, I think the message here is a bit deeper, and that such overt displays are not quite what Jesus was talking about when he turned to the crowds following him.
-Note that these were large crowds - by this point in Luke's gospel the ministry was by all accounts a success.
-If numbers of followers are the criteria for success then Jesus was vastly successful, because he was drawing huge crowds.
+I believe we need to recognize however that the message here is deeper and more meaningful than overt displays of piety, are such displays are not quite what Jesus was talking about when he turned to the crowds following him.
+Note first of all that these were large crowds - by this point in Luke's gospel his ministry was by all accounts a roaring success if you count numbers of followers as the criteria for success, because he was drawing huge crowds.
 Jesus turned to speak to the large crowds, but what he had to say was not exactly what you would expect a hugely popular preacher in a large mega-church to say.
-Well, on reflection, many of them do preach a message of "count the cost" and "carry the cross" all in one breath, but on such occasions they're quite likely referring to financial sacrifices.
+Well, on second thought, many of them do preach a message of "count the cost" and "carry the cross" all in one breath, but on such occasions they're usually referring to financial sacrifices.

-Here, Jesus is not urging the people to follow him but to consider whether they really want to or not.
-It would seem that he has some concerns that he is becoming a trendy fad, a kind of rock star celebrity, and that his message is being lost in the popular adulation, and so here he is telling the people that they can only legitimately call themselves his followers if they are serious.
+Here, Jesus is not urging the people to follow him but instead urging them to consider whether they really want to or not.
+Quite possibly he has some growing concerns that he is becoming a trendy fad, a kind of rock star celebrity, and that his message is being lost in the popular adulation, and so here he is telling the people that they can only legitimately call themselves his followers if they are serious.
 Now how many preachers have the nerve to say, "come here to church only if you're serious about your faith - otherwise, go home!"
 Well, there are some who do just that, but they usually have a pretty limited concept of what they mean by 'serious' - putting on a pious smile, being enthusiastic, asking no questions, contributing lots of money.
 Jesus is also saying "follow me only if you're serious" but he has quite a different meaning to serious.
 For Jesus, "if you're going to be my disciple it's going to cost you not only everything you have but everything you are."
 That's a tough message!